heriwr/heriwr.github.io/pages/procedures/dungeon.md

 Special Rules and Duration: Some actions have special rules (see below), while others may take multiple turns to complete.

-Encountering Denizens: Loud or noticeable actions may also trigger an encounter with the cavern's inhabitants.
+Encountering Denizens: Loud or noticeable actions may also trigger an encounter with the Dungeon's inhabitants.

 ### Searching